ccollicutt/swiftacular/README.md

 $ git clone git@github.com:curtisgithub/swiftacular.git
 $ cd swiftacular
 $ git checkout rc1
-$ vagrant up # and go for coffee; bulding vms is the new compiling
+$ vagrant up
+$ cp group_vars/all.example group_vars/all
+$ vi group_vars/all # ie. edit group_vars/all and change all the CHANGEME's and anything else you would like
 # Source aliases, etc
 $ . ansiblerc
 # Test connectivity to virtual machiens